How to Design a Self-Sufficient Tropical Permaculture Homestead

 optional low-input animal systems

-Protein works best when it is integrated into the landscape rather than added later as a separate project.
+Protein works best when integrated into the landscape from the beginning rather than added later.

 Tropical systems succeed or fail based on fertility management.